Karthiksgowda/suremdm-netlify-webhook-handler/README.md

    - Add a Webhook Endpoint.
    - Select desired events (e.g., Device Enrollment, Device Deleted).
    - Save the webhook.
 7. Test by triggering an event in SureMDM’s main grid.
 Check Netlify logs (Functions > webhook-handler > Logs) and SureMDM Webhook logs.
+If the webhook handler function is called, it will fetch the device details for which the vent was triggered, and an email will be sent to the recipient email address.